unicitynetwork/.github/profile/README.md

 ## 🚀 Welcome to Unicity

-**Unicity** is a multi-layered developer platform designed for building, deploying, and orchestrating off-chain peer-to-peer applications.
-It offers a modular architecture with distinct layers, each serving a unique role in the decentralized stack:
+Welcome to **Unicity**, the multi-layered developer platform that revolutionizes how you build, deploy, and orchestrate off-chain peer-to-peer applications.
+You can start building on Unicity with its [State Transition SDK](https://github.com/unicitynetwork/state-transition-sdk), that makes complex state management as simple as defining business rules.
+Unicity platform offers a modular architecture with distinct layers, each serving a unique role in the decentralized stack:

 ### 🔷 Layer Overview

-1. **Proof of Work Genesis**
+1. **Proof of Work Layer**
 2. **BFT Consensus Layer**
 3. **SMT Aggregation / ZK Prover Layer**
 4. **Token State Transition Layer**